"The 37-year wait is over! American Pharaoh is finally the one! American Pharoah has won the Triple Crown!"

 Those words from famed horse racing announcer Larry Collmus at the 2015 Belmont Stakes marked the end of a nearly four-decade drought, and thrust horse racing into the national spotlight.

-American Pharaoh's gallop into the history books has left many wondering if there could be another Triple Crown winner this year.
+American Pharaoh's gallop into the history books has many wondering if this year's favorite Justify could be another Triple Crown winner.
 It's certainly possible, but experts say it will take a horse with the right combination of pedigree, training and versatility - and a little luck wouldn't hurt.

 The Triple Crown of horse racing — winning the Kentucky Derby, Preakness Stakes and Belmont Stakes — is the pinnacle for 3-year-old thoroughbreds.